weavora/cody/mysql/index.md

 ## Keys/indexes naming

-It's important to keep foreign key names unique across database.
+It's important to keep foreign key names unique across the database.
-To met this requirement we name foreign keys like `<origin_table>_<column_name_related_to_foreign_table>`.
+To met this requirement, we name foreign keys like `<origin_table>_<column_name_related_to_foreign_table>`.

 WRONG: `products.users_idx`, `articles.author`, `post_tags.tag_id`,

 RIGHT: `products.products_user_id`, `articles.articles_author_id`, `post_tags_tag_id`

-Indexes names doesn't shared across database and we have no some rules for index names.
+Index names are not shared across the database and we have no rules for index names.
-But it's __important__ to specify index name manually and don't use mysql index name auto generation, because to modify this index you will need to guess generated index name.
+But it's __important__ to specify an index name manually and not to use mysql index name auto generation, because to modify this index, you will need to guess the generated index name.

 ## Column types